sarhatabaot/EvenMoreFish/docs/README.md

 ## Debugging Issues
 Sometimes git may bug out and cause the build folder to disappear.
 (Happens when switching branches).
 In this case run: `git rm -r --cached docs/build` and the commit as usual.
+If experiencing any additional issues, it's recommended to run `docusaurus clear` and rebuild as well.